3 Programming Fundamentals in R (Part I)

 [1] 12

-You may have noticed that the output of each code line we entered starts with a [1] before the actual result.
+You may have noticed that the output after each of line of code has [1] before the actual result.
 What does this mean?

-This is how R labels and organizes its responses.
+This is how R labels and organises its response.
 Think of it as having a conversation with R, where every question you ask gets an answer.
 The square brackets with a number, like [1], serve as labels on each response, indicating which answer corresponds to which question.
 This is R indexing its answer.

 In all the examples above, we asked R questions that have only 1 answer, which is why the output is always [1].
 Look what happens when I ask R to print out multiple answers.